whitfin/ngx_aws_token/README.md

 # Installation

-You can use LuaRocks to install directly from this repository:
+This module is available via LuaRocks, so you can install the latest from there:

 ```bash
 luarocks install ngx_aws_token